IoanHadarean/CookBook-project/Readme.md

 * If a user clicks on the image of the recipe or the view recipe button, he/she is redirected to the view for that specific recipe.
 6. [Statistics Page](/templates/statistics.html)
-* Has three graphs that have been constructed with the help of the functions existens in the [models.py](/zapp/models.py) Python file.
+* Has three graphs that have been constructed with the help of functions existent in the [models.py](/zapp/models.py) Python file.
 * The first graph (dot chart) shows the recipe statistics ingredients per cuisine.
 That is explained by how many recipes from a specific cuisine contain egg, milk, sugar, flour, salt, water, garlic, vanilla or butter.